meteorhacks/flow-components/README.md

 Build your Meteor app with Components.

-Flow Components has taken a lot of concepts from React and apply them on top Blaze.
-It's not a 1-1 mapping of react since we are using the reactivity in Blaze.
+Flow Components has taken a lot of concepts from React's component model and apply them on top Blaze.
+It's not a 1-1 mapping of React.

 We've also added some handy features which will help you to control reactivity when building a large application.